 Photo: Michael P. Jensen

 The Inter-American Convention (IAC) for the Protection and Conservation of Sea Turtles is an intergovernmental treaty that provides the legal framework for countries in the Americas and the Caribbean to take actions for the benefit of sea turtles.
-The IAC entered into force in May 2001.

 Six sea turtle species are protected under the IAC:

 The 15 Contracting Parties to the IAC are: